13 Habits To Make An Amazing First Impression (Every Time)

 While an upward inflection is appropriate for questions, it makes all of your statements sound halfhearted.
 Like you don’t even believe in them.
 Take special care to speak in a way that communicates conviction (i.e., downward or neutral inflection at the end of your sentences).

 Habit #12: Touch people

-Research shows it only take 1/40th of a second of physical contact for people to feel a bond with one another.
+Research shows it only takes 1/40th of a second of physical contact for people to feel a bond with one another.
 So shake hands instead of doing an awkward wave to say hello.
 Touch people on the forearm or shoulder when making a point.
 Clap the back of their shoulder when saying goodbye.
 You don’t need to be overbearing.
-With just a few small points of contact people will take an immediate liking to you.
+With just a few small points of contact, people will take an immediate liking to you.

 Habit #13: Bring fun